Gábor Bodnár: Professional and public activities

-Performing and Creative Artistic Activity
+Performing and creative artistic activity

 As a pianist and continuo player, Bodnár has performed with various choirs and chamber ensembles, primarily with the choirs of the Institute for Art Mediation and Music.
 He has taken part in international tours, festivals, and competitions – earning grand prizes, category wins, and placements – in countries including Austria, Belgium, the Czech Republic, France, Japan, Germany, Italy, Russia, Switzerland, Slovakia, and Tunisia.

 In Hungary, Bodnár participated for nearly 30 years in youth and adult concerts organized by the Philharmonia as well as numerous ELTE events.
 With several ensembles, he also recorded CD albums.
 As a composer, he primarily writes commissioned works in various styles.
 A complete list of his compositions can be found in the Hungarian Scientific Works Database (MTMT).